-On 17 May 2017, Google announced their first-class support for Kotlin, which means that Kotlin became an official language for Android app development.
+On 17 May 2017, Google announced first-class support for Kotlin, meaning Kotlin became an official programming language for Android application development.

-Since then, JetBrains proved that Kotlin can also be successfully used for writing iOS apps – the official app of KotlinConf 2017 was built entirely in Kotlin and supported iOS, Android, as well as most browsers via its web app.
+Since then, JetBrains proved that Kotlin can also be successfully used for writing iOS apps – the official app of KotlinConf 2017 was built entirely in Kotlin and supported iOS and Android, as well as most browsers via its web app.

-Kotlin is a statically-typed open-source programming language generating code that can run on the Java virtual machine.
-It was developed by JetBrains.
-Its name comes from the Kotlin Island which is situated near St. Petersburg, Russia.
+Kotlin is an open-source statically-typed programming language generating code that can run on a Java virtual machine (JVM).
+It was developed by JetBrains, and its name comes from Kotlin Island near St. Petersburg, Russia.

-While the syntax of the language is not compatible with Java, which was commonly used to develop apps for the Android platform, it can interoperate with Java code.
-In other words, code written in Kotlin works with Java as well as it does natively.
+While Kotlin’s syntax isn’t compatible with Java (the programming language historically used to develop apps for the Android platform), it can interoperate with Java code.
+In other words, code written in Kotlin works with Java just as well as it does natively.
 And in some cases, we can use JVM Platform Annotations in Kotlin to access Kotlin’s codebase from Java code.

-Kotlin uses aggressive inference to determine the types of values and expressions if they were not clearly stated.
+Kotlin uses aggressive inference to determine the types of values and expressions if they’re not clearly stated.
 It makes the language even more distinctive from Java, which sometimes requires repetitious type specifications.

-Frankly speaking, leading tech companies like Atlassian, Uber, or Pinterest had started using Kotlin for Android app development long before it was officially supported.
+That being said, leading tech companies like Atlassian, Uber, and Pinterest had already started using Kotlin for Android app development long before it was officially supported.

-Kotlin is a powerful, modern language with many useful features.
-It’s very expressive and much more concise than Java.
+Kotlin is a powerful, modern, and efficient language with many useful features.
+It’s expressive and more concise than Java.

-While Java has earned its reputation as a robust and reliable technology, it lacks many features and is slowly becoming obsolete, making Kotlin a great candidate to replace it.
+While Java earned its reputation as a robust and reliable programming language, it lacks many features and is slowly becoming obsolete, making Kotlin a worthy alternative to replace it.

-When it comes to strictly technological advantages, Kotlin offers first-class support for functional programming, even though it is mainly object-oriented.
+When it comes to strictly technological advantages, Kotlin offers first-class support for functional programming, even though it’s mainly object-oriented.
 For instance, Arrow is a widely accepted “companion to Kotlin's Standard Library”, further extending functional programming opportunities.

-Apart from that, JetBrains built protections against errors related to nulls straight into the type system, which makes the language much more fault-proof and thus easier and cheaper to maintain.
+Apart from that, JetBrains built protection against errors related to nulls straight into the type system, making the Kotlin programming language more fault-proof, and therefore easier and cheaper to maintain than Java.

 The creator of null famously said that the null reference must have generated billions of dollars in losses caused by errors, vulnerabilities, and system crashes.
 Now, you can stop fearing null-related errors and save yourself some money, too.